Purpose of Reviewing

 The technical focus of IEEE Internet of Things Magazine is the multi-disciplinary, systems nature of IoT solutions.
 IEEE Internet of Things Magazine is a forum for practitioners to share experiences, develop best practices, and establish guiding principles for technical, operational and business success.
 Everything that is said must be technically correct.
 Technical sloppiness must be pointed out in every instance to the best of the ability of the reviewer.

 Reviewers should be aware that the primary purpose of IEEE Internet of Things Magazine is to inform readers on topics of interest to the IoT community, independent of technical or business specialty.
-Articles must be written in a style that is understandable to the general IoT practitioner.
+Papers must be written in a style that is understandable to the general IoT practitioner.

-Need for the Article
+Need for the Paper

 IEEE Internet of Things Magazine is NOT a forum intended for theoretical or highly specialized scientific material!